See the Very Short Introductions series for Literature books.

 The Library uses Library of Congress Call Numbers to classify books.

-TOPCAT uses LCSH (subject headings) in most records, to help us identify items of interest.
+The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.

 To find books by an author, browse for the author's name.